 Pest Control Hose Reel | Weed Control Hose Reel | Electric Hose Reel

 We like electric hose reels for pest control & weed control applications.
-They make the technician's job much easier by automatically rewinding the hose at the push of a button.
-There are 2 drawbacks to electric rewind hose reels.
+They make the technician's job much easier by automatically rewinding the hose at the push of a button and reduces the wear and tear on the applicator’s shoulder and elbow from cranking all day.
+In this post, we’ll explain how to wire your electric hose reel to ensure it runs correctly.
+But first, there are 3 potential drawbacks to electric rewind hose reels.

 1. Cost.
 Electric hose reels cost more than manual reels and require the additional expense of the electric components.
 Plan on an electric reel costing about $350 +/- more than a manual reel.
 If you consider this cost over the life of the reel, this is not much money.

 2. Breakdown.
 Some owners worry that if the reel fails, they have no way to roll the hose back up.
 This is a legitimate concern.
-The majority of problems we see with the electric reel are not with the reel itself but with the wiring.
-Usually it is a blown fuse.
+The majority of problems we see with the electric reel are not with the reel itself but with the wiring - that’s why you need to learn how to wire your hose reel properly.
+Usually, it is a blown fuse.
 We recommend you carry an extra fuse in the vehicle.
-Usually if the reel motor is going to fail, it doesn't fail immediately.
-It gives you some warning that there is a problem, for example, it winds up slower or makes an unusual noise.
+Usually, if the reel motor is going to fail, it doesn't fail immediately.
+It gives you some warning that there is a problem.
+For example, it winds up slower or makes an unusual noise.
 You usually have time to address it.